 “…Claudio Arrau was to have been the soloist in tonight’s Promenade Concert.
 The virtuosity and acute musicianship of Philip Fowke, who took his place, repaired the omission in no uncertain terms.”
 The Daily Telegraph

 Philip Fowke has made recordings for EMI, Lyrita, Unicorn, CRD, Chandos and Naxos.
-These include the concertos of Addinsell, Bliss, Delius, Hoddinnott, Rachmaninoff, Ravel and Tchaikowsky.
-He has also made solo records including the Complete Chopin Waltzes, the Chopin Sonatas, and an album of Piano Transcriptions.
-He has recently made a CD with The Prince Concert for Linn Records in which he and Stephen Hough both partner Alisdair Hogarth on the piano.
-This recording has received outstanding acclaim, and was nominated CD of the month by Gramophone Magazine.
-He has also recently recorded the Piano Sonata no 3 and Tango by Antony Hopkins CBE in celebration of the composer’s 90th birthday which has also received exceptional reviews
+These include the concertos of Addinsell, Bliss, Delius, Hoddinott, Rachmaninoff, Ravel and Tchaikowsky.
+He has also made solo records including works by Bliss, Chopin and an album of Piano Transcriptions.
+Chamber music has also featured in his CD portfolio including his recording with The Prince Consort for Linn Records in which he and Stephen Hough both partner with Alisdair Hogarth on the piano.
+This recording received outstanding acclaim, and was nominated CD of the month by Gramophone Magazine.
+Works by Cyril Scott and Alan Bush were also made with the London Piano Quartet.
+He has also recorded the Piano Sonata no 3 and Tango by the late Antony Hopkins CBE in celebration of the composer’s 90th birthday which also received exceptional reviews.
+His recordings of Rachmaninoff’s Piano Concerto no 2 and the Paganini Rhapsody with the RPO conducted by Yuri Temirkanov on EMI have been re-released as has his recording on EMI of the Complete Chopin Waltzes and Sonatas.